-In this Techno World, with the increase in automation and different technical scope, the client demands more accurate and more precise projects.
+In this technology advanced world, with the increase in automation and different technical scope, the client demands more accurate and more precise projects.

 To fulfill such needs one can't handle the task as a whole, it must be broken down into small segments and done accordingly.

-And agile is one of the best methodologies to do that.
-Each employee in an agile team is a great asset to one's company and for the same reason, the interviewer always seeks good knowledge in a candidate, so preparing yourself is always good to be on a safer side.
+Agile is one of the best methodologies to do that.
+Each employee in an agile team is a great asset to one's company and for the same reason, the interviewer always seeks good knowledge in a candidate.
+So preparing yourself is always good to be on a safer side.

 Recommended reading =>

 Let's start with the top Agile Scrum Methodology interview questions.

 Q #1) How long the Scrum cycle last?

 Answer: Basically, the Scrum cycle depends on the project size and team size.
 Team size may vary from 3 members to 9 members.
 Normally, it takes 3 to 4 weeks to complete a Scrum sprint.
 On an average, a scrum sprint ends in 4 weeks.

 Q #2) What is the scrum of scrums?